zgoad1/VILE/README.md

 **- A -**
 - Seed 2192: no fitting room error
+- Observed once: Tess gets stuck after killing a FlashEye in mid-air

 **- B -**
+- Pods need a proper Restart as PooledObjects
+- FlashEye is too fast as AI and too slow as Player, and also seems to eventually just choose a direction and go that way forever, and also never attacks
+- Pod dispensers should call CreateNewPod based on how close the player is
+	- If player is within 3 * radius and we don't already have a pod, do it
+- Pods should not be destroyed on death because they're pooled objects
+- Killing a pod while standing on it (via stomping) causes Tess's gravity to be removed???
+	- Might be because destroying a gameobject doesn't call OnTriggerExit (which messes up GroundTest)
+- Fencers no longer go after Tess
+- Fencers can't raycast angled downward
+	- When they're in the pod, raised up a bit, they can't see Tess until she starts climbing up
 - It's easy for one area type to gain a monopoly over the map
 - Stamina replenishes too fast (leave it for now for debugging)
 - Traveling into a tunnel dead end via Conductor will slam dunk you into oblivion.